jacorbal/geoipmap/README.md

   2. Put a file containing the IPs you want to plot (one per line) in the map in the folder `data` under the name of `ips.lst`.

-  3. Create a CVS database with the columns: `netmask latitude longitude`.
+  3. Create a CVS database with the columns:
+     `netmask,latitude,longitude`.
 See below.

 ## Generating a CVS database